nattive/Flutterwave-react-Native/README.md

 ## Installation

-This library is available on npm, you can install it by running `npm install --save flutterwave-react-native` or `yarn add flutterwave-react-native`
+This library is available on npm, you can install it by running `npm install --save flutterwave-react-native-wrapper` or `yarn add flutterwave-react-native-wrapper`

 ### Dependencies